 Arbery’s case hit close to home because most of us can relate to heading out in the afternoon into our neighborhoods to log a few miles.
-But what many of us have a harder time fathoming is that a simple jog can end in a racist, violent death for a black man in America.
+But what many of us have a harder time fathoming is that a simple jog can end in a racist, violent death for a Black man in America.

 “I didn’t expect it to gain as much traction as it did…it was one of those moments for me that I felt like I was able to use my platform to bring voice to all the people I had talked to, all those people I had been texting, ‘Damn, we can’t even go running in the middle of the day,’” Désir said during a phone interview with Women’s Running.
 “I was able to give voice to all of us who share those concerns.”

 We ran for Arbery, but what are our next steps?
-Let’s begin in our own house—we don’t acknowledge enough how underrepresented black people are in U.S. distance running, accounting for less than 10 percent of participants, according to a Running USA survey.
-In fact, the New York Times reported that 92 percent of the nearly 500 women who raced the 2020 U.S. Olympic Marathon Trials in February were white.
+Let’s begin in our own house—we don’t acknowledge enough how underrepresented Black people are in U.S. distance running, accounting for less than 10 percent of participants, according to a Running USA survey.
+In fact, the New York Times reported that 92 percent of the nearly 500 women who raced the 2020 U.S. Olympic Marathon Trials in February 2020 were white.

-What follows is Désir’s advice on how we can begin to educate ourselves on privilege, deepen anti-racism work, and become stronger allies in the sport and beyond.
+What follows is Désir’s advice on how we can begin to educate ourselves on privilege, deepen our anti-racism work, and become stronger allies in the sport and beyond.
 But remember—it’s just a place to start.

 Acknowledge your privilege.

 The most obvious privilege is white privilege, but it’s not the only one.
 What does it mean to identify your privilege?
 For white people, it’s understanding that we have an advantage in society because we’re seen as the norm.
-Having white privilege means many aspects of life are easier than they are for black and brown people, regardless of wealth or gender.
+Having white privilege means many aspects of life are easier than they are for Black and brown people, regardless of wealth or gender.

 “People who are shocked by what happened to Ahmaud Arbery are in the beginning of their white racial identity, just realizing, ‘Oh my god, my whiteness carries meaning,’” Désir said.
 “When you are anti-racist, you recognize the privilege you have and use it in service of other people.”